PauloCodifica/Wave/README.md

 For more information, visit: https://paulocodifica.github.io/en/games/Wave

 ### ¿How to play?
-1. Download the Wave.jar file
+1. Download the <a href="https://github.com/PauloCodifica/Wave/blob/main/Wave.jar">Wave.jar</a> file
 2. Run it
 3. Have fun!
 <br>( PS: You must have JAVA installed )